N Korea Confirms Missile Tests as Biden Warns of Response

 “We’re consulting with our allies and partners,” Biden told a news conference Thursday.
 “And there will be responses if they choose to escalate.
 We will respond accordingly.
 But I’m also prepared for some form of diplomacy, but it has to be conditioned upon the end result of denuclearization.”

-The United States asked for a meeting of the U.N.
-Security Council committee monitoring sanctions against North Korea and it will take place Friday morning behind closed doors.
+The United States has asked for a meeting of the U.N.
+Security Council committee that monitors sanctions against North Korea, and it's set to take place Friday morning behind closed doors.
 The committee includes representatives from all 15 nations on the council.

 U.S.-North Korea talks on curbing the North's nuclear ambitions have been in a limbo for about two years due to disputes over U.S.-led sanctions on the North.
 In January, North Korean leader Kim Jong Un said he would expand his weapons arsenal and build up his country's military capability to cope with what he called American hostility.

 KCNA said the new weapon’s warhead weight has been improved to 2.5 tons.
-It said Thursday’s test also confirmed the reliability of the improved version of the weapon’s solid fuel engine and its irregular orbit features of low-altitude gliding leap.
+It said Thursday’s test also confirmed the reliability of the improved version of the weapon’s solid fuel engine, which would boost missile mobility, and of its low-altitude, maneuverable flight.

 South Korean observers said the weapon is likely an upgraded North Korean version of the Russian-made Iskander, a short-range nuclear-capable missile designed to fly at a low altitude and make in-flight guidance adjustments.
 They said it has a better chance of evading missile defense systems in South Korea.